-The series Basic Nutrition of Our Best Friend, the Dog has now arrived at its 5th article.
-In our last articles of this series, we have talked about many important nutrition facts, from energy sources for your dogs to micronutrients and their importance.
+The Basic Nutrition of Our Best Friend, the Dog series have now arrived at their 5th article.
+In our last articles, we have talked about many important nutrition facts, from energy sources for your dogs to micronutrients and their importance.

 And now, in this next article, we will take a look at the topic of hydration in dogs, how important water is for pets' health, and what are the water requirements for dogs.

 Hydration is important for all life.
 Water is a vital part of every single cell in the entire body, and just a small water loss can be critical to pets’ health.

 Did you know that dehydration predisposes pets to overheat (hyperthermia) and low blood pressure?
 If a pet experiences 1% body loss from dehydration, this can cause a 0.5 degrees increase in body temperature and a 2.5% reduction in blood plasma volume (1).
 These two factors combined increases the risk of heatstroke since the body temperature goes up and the reduced blood pressure leads to less blood to the extremities (ears, tongue, legs, etc.), where it could be cooled off.

 Heatstroke is one of the most common causes of death in military working dogs (2,3), and dehydration was also the most common medical finding in dogs deployed to the 2010 earthquake in Haiti (4).
 For the search dogs working at the World Trade Center and Pentagon during the incident at 9/11 in 2001, dehydration was reported even though weather temperatures were moderate (5).